bodowd/bodowd.github.io/_posts/2024-12-23-duckdb-pragma-statements.md

 When the statement is parsed by `ParseStatementsInternal`, it will call `HandlePragmaStatements`.

-From there, the UDF pragma function introduced by the authors seems to get invoked.

 ```cpp
 void PragmaHandler::HandlePragmaStatements(ClientContextLock &lock, vector<unique_ptr<SQLStatement>> &statements) {
 	// first check if there are any pragma statements